rideau-info.com

 SWIMMING

-• storm water pollution, particularly after heavy rains in urban areas may cause unsafe levels of E.coli bacteria in the water.
-Parks Canada does not test canal water for bacteria levels to ensure it is safe for swimming.
+• Stormwater pollution in urban areas, particularly after heavy rains, may cause unsafe levels of E.coli bacteria in the water.
+Parks Canada does not test canal water for bacteria levels to ensure they are safe for swimming.

 It is illegal to dive, jump, scuba-dive, swim or bathe in a navigation channel or within 40 m of a lock gate or a dam in a historic canal.